chinapedia/wikipedia.abstract.en/Page/Cinema_of_Japan.md

 1930s

-Humanity_and_Paper_Balloons_poster.jpg's 1937 _Humanity and Paper Balloons_]] Unlike in the West, silent films were still being produced in Japan well into the 1930s; as late as 1938, a third of Japanese films were silent.[23]
+'s 1937 _Humanity and Paper Balloons_]] Unlike in the West, silent films were still being produced in Japan well into the 1930s; as late as 1938, a third of Japanese films were silent.[23]
 For instance, Yasujirō Ozu's _An Inn in Tokyo_ (1935), considered a precursor to the neorealism genre, was a silent film.
 A few Japanese sound shorts were made in the 1920s and 1930s, but Japan's first feature-length talkie was _Fujiwara Yoshie no furusato_ (1930), which used the _Mina Talkie System_.
 Notable talkies of this period include Mikio Naruse's _Wife, Be Like A Rose!_ (_Tsuma Yo Bara No Yoni_, 1935), which was one of the first Japanese films to gain a theatrical release in the U.S.; Kenji Mizoguchi's _Sisters of the Gion_ (_Gion no shimai_, 1936); _Osaka Elegy_ (1936); and _The Story of the Last Chrysanthemums_ (1939); and Sadao Yamanaka's _Humanity and Paper Balloons_ (1937).

 Film criticism shared this vitality, with many film journals such as _Kinema Junpo_ and newspapers printing detailed discussions of the cinema of the day, both at home and abroad.
 A cultured "impressionist" criticism pursued by critics such as Tadashi Iijima, Fuyuhiko Kitagawa, and Matsuo Kishi was dominant, but opposed by leftist critics such as Akira Iwasaki and Genjū Sasa who sought an ideological critique of films.[24]